YanAlmeida/streamlit-multipage-framework/README.md

 ## MultiPage Class Methods
 1. `add_app(self, name, func)` -> Creates an app and adds it to the `apps` attribute;
 2. `run(self)` -> Creates a sidebar with buttons to switch between pages and runs the apps depending on the chosen page.
-It also keeps the variables defined in a previous page, if the "app" function correctly applies "save".
+It also keeps the variables defined in a previous page, if the app function correctly applies "save".

 # How to use it
 1. Download "multipage.py" and put it in the same folder as your app;